 Wisconsin communities have been perpetually changing.
 Before European settlement, indigenous populations lived in villages with complex trading networks.
 Early Wisconsin cities were compact centers of commerce.
 Now we live in sprawling communities supported by massive highway infrastructure.
 Throughout our history, development has been dictated by our ability to travel.
 In the era of horse and buggy, long-distance travel was limited and our cities reflected this reality.
 After trolley cars were introduced, we began to see the first suburbs.
 Finally, with the completion of the interstate highway system and widespread adoption of the automobile, suburbanization began to flourish.

-Our world is largely shaped by the relationship between land use and transportation.
+Our world is largely shaped by the relationship between land use and transportation (the Transportation Connection).

 Today, sprawling housing tracts make it largely impossible to access employment, basic goods, or friends and family without a car.
 As vehicle travel has become more and more mainstream, our land use has responded with big box development, office parks, and abundant parking.
 At the same time, our regulations have reacted to accommodate cars by building wider streets, and requiring minimum parking requirements, large lot zoning, and unnecessary setbacks.